assyrianic/SourceGo/README.md

-# Go2SourcePawn
+# SourceGo
 v1.4 beta

 ## Introduction

-**Go2SourcePawn** is a transpiler that transforms a subset of Golang code to equivalent SourcePawn.
-The rationale behind Go2SourcePawn is to automate as much of the boilerplate possible when creating SourcePawn plugins.
+**SourceGo** is a transpiler that transforms a subset of Golang code to equivalent SourcePawn.
+The rationale behind SourceGo is to automate as much of the boilerplate possible when creating SourcePawn plugins.

 ### Purpose